f5devcentral/f5-agility-labs-nginx/docs/class10/module5/lab1/lab1.rst

       .. image:: ../pictures/lab1/proxy-v2.png
          :align: center

    .. note :: As a reminder, the API Gateway exposes the API with the /version/basepath scheme.
-It means, the new path for Version 2 is /v2/api/
+It means the new path for Version 2 is /v2/api/